wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/README.md

 ---

-ArangoDB is a distributed, multi-model database featuring JSON documents, graphs and key/value pairs.
-It has a unified query language (AQL) that allows to mix all three data models and supports joins and transactions.
+ArangoDB is a distributed, multi-model database featuring JSON documents, graphs, and key/value pairs.
+It has a unified query language (AQL) that allows you to mix all three data models and supports joins and transactions.

 **Time Estimate**: